-In this article, we’ll focus on product metrics and KPIs that will help you figure out what parts of your product need improvement.
+In this article, we’ll focus on product metrics and KPIs.
+They will help you figure out what parts of your product need improvement.

 Once users are in your product, your main aim is to keep them there and keep their experience great.
 Don’t do it — and you’ll lose them to your competitors.

 When starting a new product, you’ll do things on a hunch, and that’s totally fine in the beginning.
 You can’t really know what your target audience needs.
-After acquiring a core user base, doing things on a whim or based on your gut feeling won’t get you far.
+After acquiring a core user base, doing things based on your gut feeling won’t get you far.

-By tracking your metrics and user behavior in your product, you can make data-driven decisions about what your next steps should be.
+By tracking your metrics and user behavior in your product, you can make data-driven decisions about your next steps.